Manage a Business

 • Lean on a mentor for the first month

-Your client-facing staff members play a particularly important role in bringing customers into your restaurant and keeping them coming back.
-For instance, customers who had a good dining experience tend to share their feelings via Google reviews and word of mouth, spreading the good word about your restaurant.
+Your customer-facing staff members play a particularly important role in bringing customers into your restaurant and keeping them coming back.
+For instance, customers who had a positive dining experience tend to share their feelings via Google reviews and word of mouth, spreading the good word about your restaurant.
+Well-trained servers upsell by:

 • Educating customers on daily specials and the menu